Jn-Huang/huangjin/_pages/about.md

 Previously, I completed bachelor’s degrees at the University of Michigan, Ann Arbor, and Shanghai Jiao Tong University.
 I’ve also had the privilege of working with Prof. [Jiaqi Ma](https://www.jiaqima.com) and Prof. [Danai Koutra](https://web.eecs.umich.edu/~dkoutra/).
 I interned at DP Technology and Intel.

 In my free time, I enjoy watching movies.
 As Edward Yang put it, "we live three times as long since man invented movies."
 I owe my gratitude to the late-night series at the [State Theatre](https://marquee-arts.org/state-theatre/).
+I was born in Nanking and lived there until university.